Honda CB650R E-Clutch 2024 vs. Yamaha MT-09 SP 2018

 Honda CB650R E-Clutch 2024

-higher weight compared to competitors
+Higher weight compared to the competition

-noticeable vibrations at high revs
+Slight vibrations at high revs

 Yamaha MT-09 SP 2018